Renew or extend your insurance

 If you’re completing study at the end of Trimester 1 or you’ve withdrawn from the University, you’ll need to contact Wellington University International to cancel your cover.
 Your insurance will not be cancelled automatically.

-If you spend a semester on student exchange with the Victoria Abroad programme, your Studentsafe Inbound University policy doesn’t cover you while you’re away—you’ll need to purchase additional travel and medical insurance for your trip.
+If you spend a semester on student exchange with the Wellington Global Exchange programme, your Studentsafe Inbound University policy doesn’t cover you while you’re away—you’ll need to purchase additional travel and medical insurance for your trip.

 You can’t suspend your Studentsafe Inbound University policy while you’re away, and it won’t be cancelled automatically.
 To cancel your policy, contact Wellington University International before you leave—you’ll have to reapply once you return.